plerionhq/backlog-of-broken-dreams/README.md

 A collection of tools that use AWS Bedrock's models to intelligently prioritize security issues through different approaches: naive scoring, Elo ranking, and bubble sort comparison.

+For a detailed explanation of how these tools work and when to use each approach, check out our [blog post](https://www.plerion.com/blog/automatically-prioritize-security-issues-from-different-tools-with-an-llm).

 ## Overview

 These tools help security teams prioritize issues by using AI to analyze the context and impact of each issue, rather than relying solely on scanner-provided severity ratings.
 Each tool takes a different approach to prioritization: